How to keep our bones healthy!

 Contrary to popular belief, cow’s milk isn’t the only or a crucial source for calcium.
 There are many plant-based sources of calcium that can be used to make quick snacks or elaborate delicious meals!
 Here are some:

 - Soy is naturally rich in calcium.
 Many soy products such as tofu and soy milk are fortified in addition to their natural levels of calcium.

 - Legumes, especially white beans and soybeans.
 Sprouting the legumes can improve the availability of calcium in them to make sure we absorb the calcium we consume.

 - Nuts, especially almonds, are also a good source of calcium.

-- Unhulled sesame tahini contains up to 10 times more calcium than ordinary white tahini.
+- Unhulled sesame tahini contains up to 10 times more calcium than white tahini.

 - Green vegetables such as broccoli, cabbage, brussels sprouts, green beans, and leafy greens are a great source of calcium.

-- Flax seeds are a good source for calcium, in addition to being a good source of omega-3.
+- Flax seeds are a good source of calcium, in addition to being a good source of omega-3.

 - Fruits such as figs, oranges, carob, and carob-based products.